Search results for:

 A VPS is a Virtual Private Server.
 However, don't let the private part fool you - All of our servers have a public IPv6 and IPv6 address included.
 A VPS works a lot like a personal computer, except that it is deployed on a server on the internet.
 Also, they come with several advantages:

-In conclusion, A VPS offers a much better solution for placing applications and web sites our for public consumption.
+In conclusion, A VPS offers a much better solution for placing applications and websites for public consumption.